AOEpeople/techradar/radar/2023-09-01/assisted-ai.md

   - Can also interpret and generate visual content, providing a multifaceted interaction experience.
 - [GitHub Copilot](https://copilot.github.com/)
   - Transforms natural language prompts into relevant code suggestions.
-  - Offers seamless integration with numerous IDEs for enhanced developer experience.
+  - Offers seamless integration with numerous IDEs for an enhanced developer experience.
   - Empowered by training on billions of lines of code.
 - [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/)
   - Completely free to use for individual developers.
-  - Advanced feature to trace the origin of code snippets.
+  - Advanced features to trace the origin of code snippets.
   - Integrated with AWS, providing robust and scalable solutions.
 - [FauxPilot](https://github.com/fauxpilot/fauxpilot)
   - A credible open-source counterpart to GitHub Copilot server.